Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights for September 26, 2021

-AFC West rivals meet when the Kansas City Chiefs (1-1) host the Los Angeles Chargers (1-1) on Sunday, September 26, 2021 at GEHA Field at Arrowhead Stadium.
-Kansas City is favored by 6.5 points.
-The point total for the contest is set at 54.5.
+The Kansas City Chiefs (1-1) host the Los Angeles Chargers (1-1) on Sunday, September 26, 2021 in matchup between AFC West opponents at GEHA Field at Arrowhead Stadium.
+The Chargers are touchdown underdogs.
+The point total is 54.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.